GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 ### gauss-seidel.jl
 Julia implementaiton of Gauss Seidel method, fairly simple.
 Based off of a mix of the Python book's implementation and also the Numerical methods of Scientific Computing  book I have.

+### fern.jl
+A Julia program that creates a Fern and plots it in a window.

+### fileio.jl
+More general method of gauss-seidel but now it supports file input for the matrix.